SerafimArts/ffi-sdl-image/README.md

 # FFI SDL Image Bindings

-This is a SDL Image bindings for PHP using [SDL PHP FFI bindings library](https://github.com/SerafimArts/ffi-sdl).
+This is a SDL Image bindings for PHP using [SDL2 FFI bindings for the PHP language](https://github.com/SerafimArts/ffi-sdl).

 - [System Requirements](#requirements)
 - [Installation](#installation)